-All techniques in Jiu-Jitsu are just combinations of frames, levers, and wedges.
+All techniques in Jiu-Jitsu are combinations of frames, levers, wedges, clamps, hooks, and posts.

 The bad news?
 There are potentially infinite techniques in Jiu-Jitsu, each with dozens or hundreds of details.
 You'll never remember them all.

-The good news?
-You don’t have to.
-All techniques are comprised of just three things: frames, levers, and wedges.
+Luckily, you don’t have to.
+All techniques are comprised of a few fundamental mechanisms made naturally by our body: frames, levers, wedges, clamps, hooks, and posts.
 These are the core mechanics of Brazilian Jiu-Jitsu.

 Once you understand the core mechanics, you'll start to see the commonalities behind all techniques.
 More importantly, you won't need to remember every single step when applying a technique; you just need to remember to apply the core mechanics.
 This lets you focus less on rote memorization and more on "filling in the gaps" on the fly.
 It also allows you to be more creative and modify techniques to suit you, or even create your own.

-Good frames don’t rely on muscles.
-You shouldn’t be trying to bench press or force your opponent away from you.
-Instead, you’re using your skeleton to create a bony shield that keeps your opponent at a distance.
-Good frames are solid.
+Good frames don't rely on muscles, but on skeletal alignment.
+You shouldn't be trying to bench press or force your opponent away from you.
+Instead, you're using your skeleton to create a bony shield that keeps your opponent at a distance, and moving your body to create space.
+Good frames are solid, and don't require excessive strength.

-It’s also preferable to make frames that don’t involve joints your opponent can exploit.
-For example, if you straighten your arm and try to push your opponent away with your hand, it’s easy for your opponent to collapse your arm because your elbow is a weakness in the structure of the frame.
-It’s usually preferable to frame with your forearms or elbows.
-Similarly, with your legs it’s usually preferable to frame with your knees or shins, rather than pushing away with your feet.
+It's also preferable to make frames that don't involve joints your opponent can exploit.
+For example, if you straighten your arm and try to push your opponent away with your hand, it's easy for your opponent to collapse your arm because your wrist and elbow are weaknesses in the structure of the frame.
+Framing with your hand is inherently more susceptible to collapse and redirection, but allows more dexterity and gripping possibilities.
+Similarly, when framing with your legs, it’s usually preferable to frame with your knees or shins; they can support more weight due to a greater surface area.
+Framing with your feet can be useful as they create a longer range frame than knees or shins, but are more susceptible to being accessed as levers by your opponent.

-Levers are the primary way to create openings and attack your opponent.
-A lever is anything you can grab onto and use to control your opponent’s body.
+Levers are force multipliers, and are the most efficient way to create openings and attack your opponent's body.
 The levers to the body are (from strongest to weakest): your legs, your arms, and your head.
 This is the Anatomic Hierarchy.

 Using the head as a lever primarily attacks the posture of your opponent, while using the arms and legs primarily attacks structure.
 See the Theory of Alignment for a more detailed explanation of posture and structure.